StartsMercury/simply-no-shading/README.md

  - [Mod Menu]. `Mods > Simply No Shading > Configure...`

 Simply No Shading stores its configuration as a formatted <abbr title="JavaScript Object Notation">[JSON]</abbr> file at `<your minecraft folder>/config/simply-no-shading.json`.

+## Source

+Simply No Shading's sources, except the mod icon, is available under [MIT License].

+Simply No Shading uses [Gradle] along with the [Fabric Loom] [plugin] as tools in developing and building the mod jar.
+The gradle build scripts are written in [Kotlin], the mod sources and mixins in [Java], and the [core shaders] contained in the included [resource pack] in [GLSL].

+Simply No Shading requires Java 17+ for loom to work.
+Gradle should be able to automatically get the right version of java that's used for compiling this mod.

+### Building

+Simply No Shading uses the Gradle build tool along with the Fabric Loom plugin.
+Loom applies the [Java Library plugin], meaning this mod can be built as if it was a regular java library.
+Here are some commands:
+ - `./gradlew jar` - creates the mod jar and is exact jar to be placed in the `mods` folder
+ - `./gradlew sourcesJar` - creates the mod sources jar and is useful when reading the soucre code
+ - `./gradlew javadocJar` - creates the mod javadoc jar and is useful when reading the usage of certain code
+ - `./gradlew build` - builds all three of the aforementioned jars

+Loom also provides a way to test the mod in a live Minecraft client for the development environment by running `./gradlew runClient`.

+### The Build Script

+There are four files that are related to the build script:
+ - [`gradle/libs.versions.toml`] - handles dependency version and coordinate informatiln
+ - [`build.gradle.kts`] - handles plug-ins, task configurations, and dependency resolution and repositories
+ - [`gradle.properties`] - only contains the mod's base version and essential properties
+ - [`settings.gradle.kts`] - handles plug-in repositories

+### Mixins

+[SpongePowered Mixins] inject, transform, or overwrite pre-existing java code such Minecraft's code; modifying, adding, or disabling functionality.

 [`1.14.4`]: https://minecraft.wiki/w/Java_Edition_1.14.4
 [`1.15.2`]: https://minecraft.wiki/w/Java_Edition_1.15.2